 If you must avoid coconut milk, you could use your usual non-dairy substitution- if the milk is rich- like a good organic soy milk.
 I wouldn't use rice milk.
 Too thin.
 If I had to use rice milk as the only alternative, I would choose a vanilla rice yogurt instead.

 How to Make Cashew Cream

 Cashew cream is super easy to make, and keeps for several days in the fridge, stored in an airtight container, covered.

 Fresh filtered water

 Rinse the cashews in a colander and place them in a glass or ceramic bowl.
 Cover them with fresh filtered water.
 Cover the bowl with a clean tea towel and let them soak for two hours.

-Drain the cashews and pour them into a Vita-Mix or blender.
+Drain the cashews and pour them into a Vita Mix, or sturdy blender.

 A small pinch of sea salt